-I’ve mentioned before that green is my favorite color.
-It reminds me of my houseplants, being in nature, money (haha!), and of course – vegetables.
-I created our Green Goddess Dip so I could easily add some veg to sandwiches, flatbreads, and pizzas.
-Well, I also love curry.
-I’m typically a red curry kinda gal, but green curry has a new place in my heart.
-In keeping with the green theme this spring, I decided to make coconut green curry and this might be one of my favorite creations to date.
+I’ve mentioned before that green is my favorite color and I also love curry.
+I’m typically a red curry kinda gal, but thai green curry has a new place in my heart.
+In keeping with the green theme this spring, I decided to make vegan thai green curry and this might be one of my favorite creations to date.

-Our spin on Coconut Green Curry with Tofu is brimming with leafy greens and gets its mild heat from fresh jalapeño.
+Our vegan spin on Thai Green Curry with Tofu is brimming with leafy greens and gets its mild heat from fresh jalapeño.
 Serve with rice for a satisfying dinner!

 For the coconut green curry sauce:

 - 2 tablespoons coconut oil, divided